shubhampachori12110095/mask-rcnn-pytorch/README.md

 ## English:

+##(Currently, this project is in continuous update state, will be available soon.)

 Mask R-CNN implementation in PyTorch

-(Currently, this project is in continuous update state, not available yet)

 Reference:
 1. [Kaiming He et al. Mask R-CNN](https://arxiv.org/abs/1703.06870)